How to Install Homebrew on Fedora 44

 sudo dnf group install development-tools

-The rc-file path in that output reflects the Fedora username used during testing, so it will not literally be /home/joshua/.bashrc on your system.
-Current Linux installs also print analytics, documentation, donation, and brew install gcc suggestions around the same next-step block, so your output may be a little longer than the excerpt shown here.
+The rc-file path in that output is an example, so it will use your own home directory rather than /home/joshua/.bashrc.
+Current Linux installs also print download progress, analytics, documentation, donation, and brew install gcc suggestions around the same next-step block, so your output may be longer than the excerpt.
 The important part is the brew shellenv bash line that the installer prints for your account.

 Add Homebrew to your shell path

-Use the same shellenv commands from the installer so new Bash sessions can find brew immediately.
+Save the same shellenv line from the installer so new Bash sessions can find brew immediately.
+The guard keeps the entry from being duplicated if you rerun the setup later.

 eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv bash)"

-The first echo adds a blank line before the new entry.
-If you use Zsh instead of Bash, write the same line to ~/.zshrc, or $ZDOTDIR/.zshrc if you keep a custom ZDOTDIR, and replace bash with zsh in the brew shellenv command.
+The touch command creates the rc file if needed.
+If you use Zsh instead of Bash, apply the same pattern to ${ZDOTDIR:-$HOME}/.zshrc and replace bash with zsh in the brew shellenv command.

 Verify the Homebrew installation